input-output-hk/cip72-dapp-registration/README.md

 ## What is on-chain DApp registration?

-The on-chain DApp registration, based on CIP-72 (Cardano DApp registration standard), is a transaction with specific metadata describing your Dapp.
+The on-chain DApp registration, based on CIP-72 (Cardano DApp registration standard), is a transaction with specific metadata describing your DApp.
 In general, the on-chain DApp registration process is similar to the on-chain Stake Pool registration process, but in this case the DApp developer references key information about their DApp (e.g. DApp name, logo, description, contacts, website, etc.) stored somewhere off-chain (e.g. DApp website, Github, etc.) on Cardano blockchain.